kenchan-canuck/software-patterns/README.txt

 best practices, or their interpretation of a design and architecture pattern.

      YOUR CONTRIBUTIONS ARE MOST WELCOME!
-To practice good coding hygience, please compile your sample code and and run your unit tests (e.g. 100% pass) before you submit (push) :)
+However, the author recommends contributors to develop sample codes that are unique and more "sophisticate" than other simpler sample codes found on the Internet and other ebooks.
+Samples code that showed a combination of at least a few coding patterns, coding style, and best practices tend to be valuable to many developers.
+To practice good coding hygience, please compile your sample code and run your unit tests successfully (e.g. with no error) before you submit (push) :)

-     The benefits of code sharing is to put theory into practice.
+     The benefit of code sharing is to put theory into practice.
 Sample codes often demonstrate the practicality of leveraging advanced programming linguistic features and common Software Patterns that can increase programming efficiency through code reuse and faster